Cindy Cunningham: 1995–2004

 On her sixteenth birthday, Cindy has sex with Lee Stanley (Nathan Valente) and becomes pregnant.
 Cindy conceals the pregnancy and she rejects Stan's offer to stand by her during the pregnancy.
 Stan and Ollie Benson (Paul Leyshon) are later killed in a car accident.
 Cindy secretly gives birth on Christmas Day 1997 and abandons her daughter at a nearby hospital.
 Her father, Gordon (Bernard Latham) forces Cindy to take responsibility and look after the baby, who she names Holly Cunningham (Katie Hynes).
 She is devastated to find out that her sister, Dawn (Lisa Williamson) has died of leukaemia.
 Cindy becomes depressed and attempts to suffocate Holly; however, her sister Jude Cunningham (Davinia Taylor) stops her and makes her realise that she loves her daughter.
 Cindy begins a romance with Sean Tate (Daniel Pape) but he begins to mistreat Holly.
 Max Cunningham (Matt Littler) catches Sean locking Holly in a fridge and social services get involved when Holly is burnt by a firework.
 Cindy sees no other option but to leave the country with Holly and Sean to evade the social services.
 Holly does not have a passport and Sean dumps Cindy and leaves alone.
 Cindy returns and adapts to single parenting.

 Cindy begins a new business venture, "Steam Team" and begins a relationship with Ben Davies (Marcus Patric).
-Cindy cheats on Ben with Dan Hunter (Andrew McNair) and Sam "O.B."
+Cindy cheats on Ben with Sam "O.B."
 O'Brien (Darren Jeffries) but they remain together.
 At work, Cindy leaves Holly asleep in the cloak room of The Loft, where she swallows an ecstasy tablet.
 Holly is rushed to hospital and Cindy realises the social services will become involved again.
 Cindy decides to flee the country to avoid Holly being taken into care.
 Cindy and Ben escape in a car but run over Anna Green (Lisa Kay) and flee the scene.
 Ben remains behind and Cindy and Holly escape to Spain.

-Cindy and Holly return in May 2002.
+Cindy returns in February 2004, for her father Gordon's funeral and she reveals she owns a bar in Spain.
 In financial ruin, Cindy tries to scam Max and O.B. out of their money.
-Cindy becomes romantically involved with Scott Anderson (Daniel Hyde), who is cheating on his girlfriend Steph Dean (Carley Stenson).
-Cindy successfully steals Max and O.B.'s money and returns to Spain.
-In October 2004, Cindy returns for her father Gordon's funeral and reveals she owns a bar.
-Cindy gives Max and O.B. their money back, which helps them save their business.
-Cindy then vows never to return and departs for Spain.
+She is successful but when she is found out she reluctantly gives them their money back, which helps them save their business.
+Cindy then vows never to return and departs for Spain again.